withfig/autocomplete/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement
-about: You have an Idea on how to improve fig?
+about: You have an Idea on how to improve Fig?
 Let us know!
 labels: "Enhancement"
 ---

 ### Completion Spec

 What completion spec does this enhancement refer to?
-Or is it fig itself?
+Or is it Fig itself?

 ### Description